A provision in the Senate’s proposed 2019 National Defense Authorization Act offers a timely proposal for improving the U.S.’s cybersecurity strategy.

 On November 25th, President Barack Obama signed the 2016 NDAA into law.

 Both Jack Goldsmith and Harold Koh have recently written about the constitutionality of congressional restrictions on the transfer of prisoners.
-The
+The President’s veto last week of the NDAA was based in part on his objection to the restrictions it places on such transfers.

 A Weak Case For the Unconstitutionality of the Detainee Transfer Restrictions (and a Glance at the Bigger Picture)